From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Experimental Results

 The visual effect brought by the total-variation loss $\mathcal{L}_{var}$ is demonstrated in Fig. \ref{fig:withoutTV}, where the ``Baseline'' column demonstrates images derived using $\mathcal{L}_{total} - \mathcal{L}_{var}$, whereas the ``Full'' column shows predictions synthesized using $\mathcal{L}_{total}$.
 This experiment set shows how $\mathcal{L}_{var}$ improves the visual quality of synthetic SEM-styled images.
 Take regions highlighted by red rectangles in Fig. \ref{fig:withoutTV} for example.
 Without $\mathcal{L}_{var}$, LithoNet tends to produce straight-line edges and sharp corners, although there are no such patterns on the training images produced by a real IC fabrication process, as shown in ``Ground truth'' column.
-By adding $\mathcal{L}_{var}$ to the total loss function, such artifacts can be largely mitigated, thereby more faithfully predicting the shapes of segmented SEM images.
+By adding $\mathcal{L}_{var}$ to the total loss function, such artifacts can be largely mitigated, thereby more faithfully predicting the shapes of SEM images.
+Finally, note that LithoNet's $\mathcal{L}_{var}$ and $\mathcal{L}_{reg}$ can be regarded as regularization terms to prevent overfitting.
+As listed in the Tables \ref{table:MStable01} and \ref{table:MStable02}, when LithoNet was trained on $\mathcal{L}_{total}$, its testing performance is close to that of training data; and, such situation may not hold for other settings, including Pix2pix.